The Longo Firm P.A.

 You’ve just been fired, and you’re lucky enough to have the reason why explained to you (hopefully in writing).
 So, can you sue if your employer lied about the reason for termination?
 Well, it depends on the “true reason” for your termination, not the reason given by your employer.
 An employee can be fired for a good reason, a bad reason, reason based on false facts, or for no reason at all.
 The question is whether it was for a non-discriminatory reason.
 Reasons like favoritism, mistake, or disdain are irrelevant and may be lawful.

-2. Treated differently than other similarly situated employees outside the protected class.
+2. Prove you were treated differently than other employees outside this category.

 Business Decision Rule